Jacksonville Historical Society: Merrill House

 Less than a year later, the society began its second restoration project – the relocation and renovation of the historic James E. Merrill House, built in 1879.
 The Queen Anne style building was scheduled for demolition in 1999, but the city moved it from Lafayette Street to A. Philip Randolph Boulevard and renovation work began.
 Funding for the project was secured from private donors in addition to city and state preservation grants.
 The 2002 plans for the Baseball Grounds of Jacksonville placed the structure in left field, so it was moved again, this time next door to the Old St. Andrews Church.
 The work was completed in late 2005.
 The Victorian era house is intended to be a museum dedicated to shipbuilding on the St. Johns River.

-Old St. Lukes
+Old St. Luke's

-On August 10, 2009, the JHS announced the pending purchase of the Old St. Lukes Hospital and its conversion into a research and exhibition center.
+On August 10, 2009, the JHS announced the pending purchase of the Old St. Luke's Hospital and its conversion into a research and exhibition center.
+Old St. Luke's Hospital was successfully purchased by the Jacksonville Historical Society in 2012.
+It is currently the location of the Jacksonville Historical Society's archives, library, and administrative offices.

+Florida Casket Company

+The Jacksonville Historical Society has owned the Florida Casket Company (also called the Casket Factory), constructed circa 1920, since 2012.
+In 2019, the Jacksonville Historical Society began a campaign to renovate the building so it could be used for more than storage.
+The Jacksonville Historical Society plans to use the space for a local music history museum, archival processing and storage, and as a venue.